 Don’t be shy.
 According to the Harvard Business Review, “you’re not just networking because you should; you’re doing it because it’s good for your career.”
 Remember that you are valuable and interesting and so are the other people at the conference.
 Think of a conference as a professional growth opportunity, and see networking as a pathway to new growth possibilities.

 According to The Muse, if you feel reluctant to participate, consider that “a great way to maximize your conference experience is to participate in some way—like being a presenter, session facilitator, or committee volunteer.”
 Even if you’re just helping out on the day of the conference, this can be a way of connecting to others if that normally makes you feel squeamish.

 It may be cliched, but it’s still necessary.
 There are many people at a conference and many opportunities to introduce yourself.
 Make sure that you have a concise way of explaining who you are and who your company is so that you can make an impact and easily connect with others to find similar interests.
 If you have a specific ask, know what that is.
 For instance, “I’m looking for better communication solutions for our growing insurance business.”
 Clarity is key when it comes to conference interactions.

 Be Prepared to Follow Up

-The conference isn't over when you go home.
-Remember to collect contact information, following up with individuals and businesses that could have a positive impact on your insurance agency.
-Review your notes as well to see if there's anything you need to do to implement what you've learned at your conference.
+The conference isn’t over when you go home.
+Remember to collect contact information and follow up with individuals and businesses that could have a positive impact on your insurance agency.
+Review your notes as well to see if there’s anything you need to do to implement what you’ve learned at your conference.